priorknowledge/loom/README.md

 # Loom

-A streaming inference and query engine for the Cross-Categorization model
+Loom is a streaming inference and query engine for the Cross-Categorization model \cite{mansinghka2009cross, shafto2011probabilistic}.
-\cite{mansinghka2009cross, shafto2011probabilistic}.

-## Data Types
+### Data Types

-Loom learns models of tabular data, where hundreds of features are partially observed over millions of rows.
+Loom learns models of <b>tabular data</b>, where hundreds of features are partially observed over millions of rows.
 Loom currently supports the following feature types and models:
 - categoricals with up to 256 values as Dirichlet-Discrete